Devastating toxic algae bloom plagues Florida's Gulf Coast

 In Bradenton Beach, the stench was impossible to ignore.

 "I can't describe the smell.
 It's like unbelievable.
 It makes you throw up," said Holmes Beach resident Alex Kuizon, who has lived in the area for decades.
-He held a handkerchief over his mouth and nose so he wouldn't gag while talking to a reporter.
+He held a handkerchief over his mouth and nose while talking to a reporter.
 Just a few feet away, hundreds of dead fish clogged a boat ramp.

 Red tide is a natural occurrence that happens due to the presence of nutrients in the water and an organism called a dinoflagellate.